SPC Harry V. Stokes

 Now medically retired, Harry enjoys playing music, going to music shows, attending soccer matches, and dancing.
 However, Harry faces many challenges living on his own.
 There are steps leading up to the entrance of his home, and he cannot fit in two of the different rooms while in his wheelchair.
 “Everything I used to do is ten times harder now,” he says.

 A single-level specially adapted Homes For Our Troops home with an automatic entrance and an open floor plan will alleviate many of the challenges Harry currently faces.
 Since leaving the military, Harry has moved around trying to find adequate healthcare.
-He looks forward to the stability of a permanent home near the VA in California, allowing him to go back to school.
+He looks forward to the stability of a permanent home near the VA, allowing him to go back to school.

 Harry says he is extremely grateful to be receiving a specially adapted home and promises to pay it forward to his own community.
 “I want to give back everything that has been given to me,” he says.